F1LT3R/dotfiles/README.md

 ⚠️ WARNING!
 This is a destructive action!

 Backup your existing ~/bin scripts.

-Move any scripts from `~/bin` to `~/bin/old`, as .bashrc and .profile build $PATH from the subdirectories of ~/bin, so any scripts in ~/bin will be outside of your shell path.
+For example: move scripts from `~/bin` to `~/bin/old`, as .bashrc and .profile build your $PATH from the subdirectories of ~/bin; So any scripts in ~/bin will be outside of your shell path after you run `./install`.

 ```bash
 mkdir -p ~/bin/old